 So, you’ve finally decided to join the espresso world.
 It might seem complex at first, with the many articles, videos, and products dedicated to enhancing one tiny little bean, but it really doesn’t have to be.

-The first step into your new espresso and coffee journey starts right here, with our new 2020 Beginner’s Guide with details on how to make espresso.
+The first step into your new espresso and coffee journey starts right here, with our Beginner’s Guide with details on how to make espresso.
 But first let’s introduce you to a few basic concepts and tips to help you get started.

 Yes!
 The coffee beans that are loved all around the world are actually the seed of a coffee cherry.
 Coffee cherries are grown and handpicked in over 50 countries, with Brazil and Vietnam being the most productive coffee growers, producing millions of pounds of coffee each year.
 After the seeds are picked, they are then washed to remove any excess bits of fruit and spread out to dry.
 This is what we call green coffee, unroasted beans that are just waiting to reach their full potential.

 There are a lot of sub-categories for coffee roasts, but the baselines are simple enough to follow: green, light, medium, and dark.
-The amount of time a bean is roasted drastically changes its characteristics such as caffeine content and flavor.
+The amount of time a bean is roasted drastically changes its characteristics, such as caffeine content and flavor.

 If you find yourself enjoying coffee from popular chain brands, you’ve likely been drinking some dark roasts, which are fairly common in commercial and cafe settings.
 Whatever your preference, we urge you to try a good medium or light roast, as sometimes dark roasts are made specifically to cover-up a bean’s imperfections.